-If you're a product manager, you know how important it is to have a strong product strategy frameworks in place.
-It's the foundation on which all your work is built, the roadmap that guides your team towards success.
+If you're a product manager, you know how important it is to have strong product strategy frameworks in place.
+It's the foundation on which all your work is built, the roadmap that guides your team toward success.

 But what if you're not sure where to start?
 What if you haven't found the right framework for product strategy yet?

 The good news is that there are some simple steps you can take when planning out what goes into your product management strategy framework.

 SaaS Product strategy is the process of defining the product vision and strategy.
 SaaS Product Strategy tells you what to build, and it's one of the most important things you can do as a founder to help make sure you're building something people need.

 A product strategy frameworks help guide your business decisions by focusing on the purpose and value of the products and services offered by your company.
 It helps ensure that every decision made is based on the same set of principles and values, so everyone involved in product development knows where they stand.

 The product manager defines the product vision, which is an aspirational goal that describes what success looks like.
 The product strategy is a part of the overall business strategy and will usually include specific goals, objectives, and initiatives that need to be accomplished over time to achieve the vision.

 Whether you're just starting out as a product manager or have been in the product management field for years, this guide will give you all the product management strategy frameworks you need to carve out your own path in product management.